jacbreg/jacbreg.github.io/index.md

 I received my PhD from the [Toulouse School of Economics](https://www.tse-fr.eu/).

 My field of research is Organizational Economics.
-I work at the intersection of personnel economics, the economics of digitization, and behavioral economics.
+I work in the fileds of personnel economics, the economics of digitization, and behavioral economics.

 I study empirically incentive structures and information transmission both online and offline.